Announcing the Fall 2023 Development Fund Awardees

 NPN’s approach to artistic support is built on the notions of partnership and long-term relationship building.
 NPN actively strives to expand the capacities and connectivity of its constituents.
 The Development Fund is structured to maximize these goals.
 Artists can apply independently or as a team with a Co-commissioning partner of their choosing, depending on the needs of the project.

-The Creation and Development Fund is made possible with support from the Doris Duke Foundation, the Mellon Foundation, and the National Endowment for the Arts (a federal agency).
+The Creation and Development Fund is made possible with support from the Doris Duke Foundation, and the Mellon Foundation.

 Fall 2023 Development Fund Recipients